-The school grant scheme is now open for applications.
+The school grant scheme is now closed for the 18/19 academic year.

-Grants of £500 to £2000 are available to support the aspiration and progression of neaco target students to higher education and higher and degree apprenticeships.
+Grants of £500 to £2000 were available to support the aspiration and progression of neaco target students to higher education and higher and degree apprenticeships.

-The funding is provided through a competitive application process.
-Please read the guidance about eligibility and selection criteria below before making an application.
+Our funding is provided through a competitive application process. guidance about the eligibility and selection criteria of which can be found below.

 How to apply